Get Your Invoices Paid Faster With Import And Export Factoring

 Here are some common questions about international factoring answered:

-Do you need to run a credit check before getting started?
+Do international factoring companies need to run a credit check before getting started?

-altLINE runs a credit and background check on all import-export company owners.
-However, there are no minimum credit thresholds for approval.
+While running a credit and background check on import-export company owners is standard, there are typically no minimum credit thresholds for approval.
 Background checks are reviewed for financial-related crimes or felonies.
-In the event a borrower has a spotty background, approval with altLINE may be in question, but in the event the borrower is disqualified, altLINE will often work with the borrower to identify an international factor that is willing to help.
+In the event a borrower has a spotty background, approval may be in question, but if the borrower is disqualified, a factor may work with the willing borrower to identify a different international factor that could provide funding.

-Do you require UCC filings when factoring international invoices?
+Are UCC filings required when factoring international invoices?

 Is international factoring a debt or loan?